TV Meteorologist

 How did you become a weather man?

-Asked by Ms. Muise's 3rd graders about 9 years ago
+Asked by Ms. Muise's 3rd graders over 9 years ago

 I started my career as a disc jockey on the radio.
 The weatherman at a local TV station and I became friends and he got me involved in a correspondence course in meteorology at Mississippi State University.
 I interned with him while taking the course and practiced being on TV.
 After completing that course I became the weekend meteorologist at my friend's station and have been doing it at several stations for about 25 years now.
 Thanks for asking!